HEEV/CanNode/README.md

 ### How do I get set up? ###

-make sure that gcc-arm-none-eabi is installed.
+make sure that gcc-arm-none-eabi is installed along with tools for flashing the microcontroller.

 for a debian based disto
-sudo apt-get install gcc-arm-none-eabi
+`sudo apt-get install build-essential gcc-arm-none-eabi libnewlib-arm-none-eabi`

+Get tools for flashing
+`sudo apt-get install git cmake libusb-1.0-0-dev dfu-util`

 type make in the root directory to build the code. type make flash to upload to the board over the dfu bootloader (when board is in dfu mode).